 Once we have that in place, we ask you further about your idea for your app.
 What app features world best solve your problem?
 How should the features work together?
 With this list, we prioritize which features are most essential and prioritize them accordingly.
 We then work on that list from the top-down.

 The sprint, defined previously in this article, is how we measure one round of our development team working to complete a set of features or iterations.
 With every sprint, we are able to show you a version of the app that you can test and give feedback about- which is what we take as we begin the next sprint in the process.

-Aside from regular meetings to demo the updated versions of the app, we also give you access to the project’s development versions so that you can explore it in real time and see how the project is going.
+Aside from regular meetings to demo the updated versions of the app, we also give you access to the project’s development versions so that you can explore it in real-time and see how the project is going.

 That depends on you— how fast do you want to go?

-As seen in the pricing table above, the speed of how we deliver features for your project depends greatly on the number of persons you choose to allocate for every sprint.
+The speed of how we deliver features for your project depends greatly on the number of persons you choose to allocate for every sprint.
 The more team members allocated, the faster the progress will be.